zefirka/Warden.js/docs/Stream.md

       ```

 ## Timing
-  - `debounce(miliseconds)` - debouncing transmission of bus for given time in ms. It means that if there was events emitted during given interval then data bus will transmit only last.
+  - `debounce(miliseconds)` - debouncing transmission of stream for given time in ms. It means that if there was events emitted during given interval then stream will transmit only last.
       ```js
         keydowns.map('.keyCode').map(String.fromCharCode).debouce(1000).log();
         // press a lot of keys